The following steps provide a basic outline for the procedures required to setup the Directory and its communication with FortiNAC.

 If you plan to use the top level (root) of the Directory tree as a Group search branch, make sure that you use Config Wizard to configure DNS in FortiNAC so that the IP address of the Directory can be resolved to the Directory's hostname.
 In addition, the IP Address must be resolved by the Primary DNS server.

-- Set up the connection between the directory application and FortiNAC.
-This step provides login information allowing FortiNAC to connect and communicate with the directory.
-See Configuration.
+- Set up the connection between the Directory application and FortiNAC.
+This step provides login information allowing FortiNAC to connect and communicate with the Directory.
+See Directory configuration.

 - Map directory data fields to FortiNAC data fields.
 This step allows you to import user and group information into your database.